Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 (An additional advantage of such an on-demand IPv4 address releasing

-and provisioning mechanism consists in the fact that a very easy to
+and provisioning mechanism consists in the fact that a straight-

-operate and dynamic change customer profiles (e.g. upgrade of Single
+forward to operate and dynamic change in the customer profiles (e.g.

-Play customers to Double Play services and vice versa) becomes
+upgrade of Single Play customers to Double Play services and vice

-possible with only minor changes to the customer service profile in
+versa) becomes possible with only minor changes to the customer

-the AAA platform of the service provider - no changes in he CPE or
+service profile in the AAA platform of the service provider - no

-The following sections will describe the basic network architecture
+The following sections describe the basic network architecture and

-and the "On demand IPv4 address provisioning" mechanisms in more
+the "On demand IPv4 address provisioning" mechanisms in more details.

 2.2.
 Architecture and Communication in a PPP Dual-Stack environment

-Assuming a Dual-Stack network access via PPP, end devices can in
+Assuming a Dual-Stack network access via PPP, terminal devices can

-general communicate via IPv4 and/or IPv6 transport, depending on
+communicate via IPv4 and/or IPv6 transport, depending on their own

-their own and their IP communication partners capabilities.
-The
+and their IP communication partner capabilities.
+The actual usage of

-actual usage of IPv4 or IPv6 or both protocols depends on the
+IPv4 or IPv6 or both protocols depends on the capabilities of

 o the IP communication endpoints (e.g. protocol stack, applications,